erroronline1/caro/readme.md

 #### application considerations
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests (frontend)
-* review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue
+* recall option (how?)
+* post-market surveillance (how?)
+* post-market evaluation (how?)
+* product lifespans -> transfer to product manuals? (how?)

 #### records considerations
 * linked files on separate external path, input type convert to link
 * purchase: batch identifier (product and delivery note number) for...
 * material tracing within documentation
 * review max display option for summary overview
-* display form properties within approve (context, exportable, etc)
-* samplecheck on incorporation for eligible products only

 #### issues
-* still accessible inactive file bundles
-* review external documents linking
-* complete qr scanner translation for throw".*?"
+* review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue
-* textarea, text values on form export
+* textarea, text values on form export -> works on apache, observe on iis
-* manual editor, delete confirmation, delete sql value type (varchar false)
+* manual editor, delete sql value type (varchar false)
-* current documents in use export styling

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.